Consciousness-Inspired Spatio-Temporal Abstractions for Better Generalization in Reinforcement Learning: Preliminaries

-One important goal of RL is to achieve high (generalization) performance on evaluation tasks after learning from a limited number of training tasks, where the evaluation and training distributions may differ; For instance, a policy for a robot may need to be trained in a simulated environment for safety reasons, but would need to be deployed on a physical device, a setting called sim2real.
+One important goal of RL is to achieve high (generalization) performance on evaluation tasks after learning from a limited number of training tasks, where the evaluation and training distributions may differ; for instance, a policy for a robot may need to be trained in a simulated environment for safety reasons, but would need to be deployed on a physical device, a setting called sim2real.
 Discrepancy between task distributions is often recognized as a major reason why RL agents are yet to be applied pervasively in the real world \citep{igl2019generalization}.
-To address this issue, in this paper, agents are trained on a small set of fixed training tasks, then evaluated in unseen tasks, where there are environmental variations, but the core strategies needed to finish the task remains consistent, for example because of the existence of causal mechanisms.
+To address this issue, in this paper, agents are trained on a small set of fixed training tasks, then evaluated in unseen tasks, where there are environmental variations, but the core strategies needed to finish the task remain consistent.
 To generalize well, the agents need to build learned skills which capture the consistent knowledge across tasks.

-\textbf{Deep Model-based RL.} Deep model-based RL uses approximations to the transition and reward functions in order to guide the search for a good policy \citep{silver2017mastering,schrittwieser2020mastering}.
-Intuitively, rich models, expressed by Neural Networks (NNs), have the ability to capture generalizable information and possibly to infer latent causal structure. \textit{Background} planning agents \eg{}, Dreamer \citep{hafner2023mastering} use their model as a data generator to improve their value estimators and policies, which they execute while interacting with the environment \citep{sutton1991dyna}.
-Thus, these agents usually do not improve on the trained policy at test time.
-In contrast, \textit{decision-time} planning agents \eg{}, MuZero \citep{schrittwieser2020mastering} actively use their model at decision time to make better decisions.
-Recent work suggests that this approach may provide better generalization \citep{alver2022understanding}.
+\textbf{Deep Model-based RL.} Deep model-based RL uses predictive or generative models to guide the search for policies \citep{silver2017mastering}.
+In terms of generalization, rich models, expressed by Neural Networks (NNs), may capture generalizable information and infer latent causal structure. \textit{Background} planning agents \eg{}, Dreamer \citep{hafner2023mastering} use a model as a data generator to improve the value estimators and policies, which executes in background without directly engaging in the environment \citep{sutton1991dyna}.
+These agents do not improve on the trained policy at decision time.
+In contrast, \textit{decision-time} planning agents \eg{}, MuZero \citep{schrittwieser2020mastering} and PlaNet \citep{hafner2019learning} actively use models at decision time to make better decisions.
+Recently, \citet{alver2022understanding} suggests that the latter approach provides better generalization, aligning with observations from cognitive behaviors \citep{momennejad2017successor}.